24karat-io/fcl-kms-gcp-authorizer/README.md

 ## GCP KMS Setup

-This library uses **_ECDSA_P256_ , _SHA2_256_** based keys.
+This library uses **_ECDSA_P256_, _SHA2_256_** based keys.
 You need to generate a key in the GCP KMS with the following settings:

 * Protection level: Software
 * Purpose: Asymmetric sign
 * Default algorithm: **_Elliptic Curve P-256 key, SHA256 Digest_**

-> Google Cloud Documenation for Creating Keys: https://cloud.google.com/kms/docs/managing-external-keys#console
+> Google Cloud Documentation for Creating Keys: https://cloud.google.com/kms/docs/managing-external-keys#console

 After creating your key, you need to get the key's resource name.
 The reosource name is used to create an authorizer instance, see the example file [send-tx.ts](https://github.com/lukaracki/fcl-kms-gcp-authorizer/blob/main/examples/send-tx.ts).